-Damage to livestock operations can occur from several bird species in South Carolina.
-Economic damage can occur from birds feeding on livestock feed, from birds feeding on livestock, and from the increased risks of disease transmission associated with large concentrations of birds.
-Although individual or small groups of birds can cause economic damage to livestock producers, such as a vulture or a group of vultures killing a newborn calf, most damage occurs from bird species that congregate in large flocks at livestock operations.
+Damage to livestock operations can occur from several bird species in North Carolina.
+Economic damage can occur from birds feeding on livestock feed, from birds feeding on livestock, from birds feeding on newly-planted seed for winter grazing, and from the increased risks of disease transmission associated with large concentrations of birds.
 Birds also defecate while feeding increasing the possibility of disease transmission through livestock directly contacting or consuming fecal droppings.
 Birds can also cause damage by defecating on fences, shade canopies, and other structures, which can accelerate corrosion of metal components and can be aesthetically displeasing.
 Large concentrations of birds at livestock feeding operations can also pose potential health hazards to feedlot/dairy operators and their personnel through directly contacting fecal droppings or by droppings creating unsafe working conditions.

 Although damage and disease threats to livestock operations can occur throughout the year, damage can be highest during those periods when birds are concentrated into large flocks, such as during migration periods and during winter months when food sources are limited.
 For some bird species, high concentrations of birds can occur during the breeding season where suitable nesting habitat exists, such as barn swallows.
-Of primary concern to livestock feedlots and dairies in South Carolina are European starlings, house sparrows, rock pigeons, red-winged blackbirds, common grackles, brown-headed cowbirds, and to a lesser extent American crows, fish crows, and barn swallows.
+Of primary concern to livestock feedlots and dairies in North Carolina are European starlings, house sparrows, rock pigeons, red-winged blackbirds, common grackles, brown-headed cowbirds, and to a lesser extent American crows, fish crows, and barn swallows.
 The flocking behavior of those species either from roosting and/or nesting behavior can lead to economic losses to agricultural producers from the consumption of livestock feed and from the increased risks associated with the transmission of diseases from fecal matter being deposited in feeding areas and in water used by livestock.

 Economic damages associated with starlings and blackbirds feeding on livestock rations has been documented in France and Great Britain (Feare 1984), and in the United States (Besser et al. 1968, Dolbeer et al. 1978, Glahn and Otis 1981, Glahn 1983, Glahn and Otis 1986).
 Starlings damage an estimated \$800 million worth of agricultural resources per year (Pimentel et al. 2005).
-Diet rations for cattle contain all of the nutrients and fiber that cattle need and are so thoroughly mixed that cattle are unable to select any single component over others.
+Diet rations for cattle contain all of the nutrients and fiber that cattle need, and are so thoroughly mixed that cattle are unable to select any single component over others.
 Livestock feed and rations are often formulated to ensure proper health of the animal.
-Higher fiber roughage in livestock feed is often supplemented with corn, barley, and other grains to ensure weight gain and in the case of dairies, for dairy cattle to produce milk.
-Livestock are unable to select for certain ingredients in livestock feed while birds often can selectively choose to feed on the corn, barley, and other grains formulated in livestock feed.
+Higher fiber roughage in livestock feed is often supplemented with corn, barley, and other grains to ensure weight gain, and in the case of dairies, for dairy cattle to produce milk.
+Livestock are unable to select for certain ingredients in livestock feed, while birds often can selectively choose to feed on the corn, barley, and other grains formulated in livestock feed.
 Livestock feed provided in open troughs is most vulnerable to feeding by birds.
 Birds often select for those components of feed that are most beneficial to the desired outcome of livestock.
 When large flocks of birds selectively forage for components in livestock feeds, the composition and the energy value of the feed can be altered, which can negatively affect the health and production of livestock.
 The removal of this high-energy source by European starlings is believed to reduce milk yields and weight gains, which is economically critical (Feare 1984).
 Glahn and Otis (1986) reported that starling damage was also associated with proximity to roosts, snow, freezing temperatures, and the number of livestock on feed.